pymargot/margot/docs/index.md

     log_returns = feature.LogReturns(column='adjusted_close')
     sma20 = feature.SimpleMovingAverage(column='adjusted_close', window=20)

 Features can be piled on top of one another.
-For example, to create a time series of realised volatility based on log_returns with a lookback of 30 trading days, simply add the following feature:
+For example, to create a time-series of realised volatility based on log_returns with a lookback of 30 trading days, simply add the following feature: